jehuty0shift/docs/pages/platform/logs-data-platform/quick_start/guide.en-gb.md

 - **GELF**: This is the native format of logs used by Graylog.
 This JSON format will allow you to send logs really easily.
 See: [http://docs.graylog.org/en/latest/pages/gelf.html](http://docs.graylog.org/en/latest/pages/gelf.html){.external}.
 The GELF input only accept a null ('') delimiter.
 - **LTSV**: this simple format is very efficient and is still human readable. you can learn more about it [here](http://ltsv.org){.external}.
 LTSV has two inputs that accept a line delimiter or a null delimiter.
-- **RFC 5424**: This format is one of the most commonly used by logs utility like syslog.
+- **RFC 5424**: This format is commonly used by logs utility such as syslog.
 It is extensible enough to allow you to send all your data.
 More information about it can be found at this link: [RFC
 5424](https://tools.ietf.org/html/rfc5424){.external}.
-- **Cap'n'Proto**: The most efficient log format. this is a binary format that will allows you to maintain a low footprint and high speed performance.
-If you want to know more about it, check the official website: [Cap'n'Proto](https://capnproto.org/){.external}.
+- **Cap'n'Proto**: The most efficient log format. this is a binary format that allows you to maintain a low footprint and high speed performance.
+For more information, check out the official website: [Cap'n'Proto](https://capnproto.org/){.external}.
 - **Beats**: A secure and reliable protocol used by the beats family in the Elasticsearch ecosystem (Ex: [Filebeat](../filebeat_logs/guide.fr-fr.md){.ref}, [Metricbeat](https://www.elastic.co/beats/metricbeat){.external}, [Winlogbeat](https://www.elastic.co/beats/winlogbeat){.external}).

 Here are the ports you can use on your cluster to send your logs.
 You can either use the secured ones with SSL Enabled (TLS >= 1.1) or use the plain unsecured ones if you can't use a SSL transport.